 The Company's Board of Directors retains primary responsibility for strategic business decisions and for the corporate governance, risk management, and other governance structures and processes within the Company.
+The Board is responsible for promoting the long term sustainable success of the Company in a manner that seeks to generate value while taking account of the interests of its stakeholders, the impact it has on the environment and its contribution to wider society.
 The actions of the Board are subject to applicable laws and regulations.
 Good governance, however, goes beyond compliance with statutes, rules and regulations, and is at the core of how the Company carries out its business.
 The Board maintains a focus on the strategic objectives of the Company, to ensure that it is appropriately managed and that it achieves these objectives.

-As at 31 December 2021, the Board of Directors of the Company is comprised of seven members: two Executive Directors, two Non-Executive Director and three Independent Non-Executive Directors.
+As at 31 December 2022, the Board of Directors of the Company is comprised of seven members: two Executive Directors, two Non-Executive Director and three Independent Non-Executive Directors.